 - Botanical name: Chlorophytum comosum

-- Common names: Spider plant, Airplane plant, Ribbon plant, St. Bernard’s lily, Hen and chickens, Spider ivy
+- Common names: Spider plant, Airplane plant, Ribbon plant, St. Bernard’s lily, Spider ivy

 - Toxicity: Non-toxic to cats

 The spider plant is a common ornamental houseplant which is popular for its ease of care.
 Spider plants produce small offsets (baby spider plants, or pups) at the end of the leaves which are easy to propagate.

 Related: Plants non-toxic to cats